BesLogic/sails-mysql-atomic/README.md

 # Limitations

+This hook only works and tested with the promise syntax.

-Right now, those methods are supported with transaction:
+Those methods are supported and tested with transaction:
 ```
     transaction.forModel(Dog).create(/* ... */);
     // create multiple works as well